Research on the Educational "Underground"

 The respondents may be representative for an increasing urban alternative lifestyle (green) HE

-Other non-respondents are estimated to constitute may be a majority-group of HE-ors in 2015/16.
-The 2002/03 sample may be representative of these non-respondents in
+Other non-respondents are estimated to constitute what may be a larger group of HE-ors in 2015/16.
+The 2002/03 sample may be representative to lots of the non-respondents

 Non-respondents live more often in rural aeras than the respondents, have less education and more often have religion as one of several reasons for their HE.
 As many probably have given HE less than one year, it is reasonable to assume that several of these also are unschoolers.
 Non-respondents are more likely to conflict with the municipality and are more involved in BV-cases (3).